yyalexlee/AAI/README.md

 This can include

   1. data for common usage (currently unavailable due to GitHub's file size limit of 100MB)
-  2. code of fucnctions for data processing
+  2. codes of fucnctions for data processing
-  3. code of ML/NN main architectures
+  3. codes of ML/NN main architectures
   4. and so forth

 made by WM & YY.